-ompared to 2015 2015 compared to 2014
+2016 compared to 2015

-Merger and restructuring costs \$ 638 \$ 32
+Merger and restructuring costs \$ 900 \$ 32

 Other pension benefits (899)

 Special charges, net 2 1

-(Gain) loss on sale of assets, net (7) (6)
+(Gain) loss on sale of assets, net (6) (6)

-\$ (266) \$ 27
+\$ (3) \$ 27

-The increase in merger and restructuring costs is primarily due to approximately \$642 million of employee retention and employee termination costs incurred during 2016.
+The increase in merger and restructuring costs is primarily due to approximately \$262 million of Legacy Charter and Legacy TWC contingent financing and advisory transaction fees paid at the closing of the Transactions as well as approximately \$642 million of employee retention and employee termination costs incurred during 2016.
 Other pension benefits includes the pension curtailment gain of \$675 million, remeasurement gain of \$195 million, expected return on plan assets of \$116 million offset by interest costs of \$87 million.
-For more information, see Note 13 to the accompanying consolidated financial statements contained in "Part II.
+For more information, see Note 15 to the accompanying consolidated financial statements contained in "Part II.
 Item 8.
 Financial Statements and Supplementary Data."

 Interest expense, net.
-Net interest expense increased by \$1.3 billion in 2016 from 2015 and decreased by \$49 million in 2015 from 2014.
-The increase in 2016 as compared to 2015 is primarily due to \$594 million of interest expense associated with the debt incurred to fund the Transactions in 2016 as well as \$604 million associated with debt assumed from Legacy TWC.
-Net interest expense decreased in 2015 compared to the corresponding prior year period primarily as a result of a decrease in interest rates.
+Net interest expense increased by \$1.2 billion in 2016 from 2015 and by \$395 million in 2015 from 2014 primarily as a result of an increase of \$463 million and \$446 million, respectively, of interest expense associated with the debt incurred to fund the Transactions, and, in 2016, \$604 million associated with debt assumed from Legacy TWC.

 Loss on extinguishment of debt.
-Loss on extinguishment of debt of \$111 million and \$126 million for the years ended December 31, 2016 and 2015 primarily represents losses recognized as a result of the repurchase of CCO Holdings notes.
+Loss on extinguishment of debt of \$111 million and \$128 million for the years ended December 31, 2016 and 2015 primarily represents losses recognized as a result of the repurchase of CCO Holdings notes.
 For more information, see Note 9 to the accompanying consolidated financial statements contained in "Part II.
 Item 8.
 Financial Statements and Supplementary Data."

 Gain (loss) on financial instruments, net.
 Interest rate derivative instruments are used to manage our interest costs and to reduce our exposure to increases in floating interest rates, and cross-currency derivative instruments are used to manage foreign exchange risk related to the foreign currency denominated debt assumed in the TWC Transaction.
 We recorded gains of \$89 million and losses of \$4 million and \$7 million during the years ended December 31, 2016, 2015 and 2014, respectively.
 Gains and losses on financial instruments are recognized due to changes in the fair value of our interest rate and, in 2016 our cross currency derivative instruments and the remeasurement of the fixed-rate British pound sterling denominated notes (the "Sterling Notes") into U.S. dollars.
 The year ended December 31, 2016 also includes an \$11 million loss realized upon termination of Legacy TWC interest rate swap derivative instruments.
-For more information, see Note 11 to the accompanying consolidated financial statements contained in "Part II.
+For more information, see Note 12 to the accompanying consolidated financial statements contained in "Part II.
 Item 8.
 Financial Statements and Supplementary Data."